emmanuelJet/HFA-Doc/docs/agenda/opensource-with-aeternity.md

 **Session Goals**:

-- Learn how to write simple Sophia smart contracts.
+- Learning how to write simple Sophia smart contracts.
-- Learn how to build a decentralized app using the æternity Javascript SDK
+- Learning how to build a decentralized app using the æternity Javascript SDK
-- Learn how to practically contribute to OpenSource.
+- Learning how to practically contribute to OpenSource.

 **Speaker**: [Jesulonimi Akingbesote](https://twitter.com/nimi_software){: target="_blank" }

 **Speaker Description**: Jesulonimi Akingbesote is a Software Developer that builds awesome solutions using React, Kotlin, and æternity tools.
 He is ækiti æmbassy Co-Lead and has written æternity web and mobile-based tutorials to help developers in the ecosystem.

 ## 7. Closing[5 min]
-[Debby Akinola](https://twitter.com/thru_gem){: target="_blank" }(Event Moderator)
+[Debby Akinola](https://twitter.com/thru_gem){: target="_blank" } - Event Moderator